Cambridge Centre: Transit terminal

 Cambridge Centre is one of the principal interchange points for Grand River Transit buses in Cambridge.
 The terminal was moved to a new structure outside the front entrance of the mall, facing Hespeler Road, in December 2016.
 GRT's South Garage is also located nearby, on Conestoga Boulevard.
 The terminal had previously been located on the south side of the mall, on Dunbar Road.

+Currently, as of May 10, the bus terminal is regularly serviced by 10 local bus routes and 1 rapid transit route, being the 302 ION bus.